When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 An estimated 10% to 30% of adults have obstructive sleep apnea (OSA), although the condition often goes undiagnosed.
 In OSA, a person’s airway completely or partially collapses during sleep, causing gasping, choking, and snoring sounds, along with lowered blood oxygen levels and sleep disturbances.

 Oral appliances for sleep apnea address underlying structural factors that contribute to obstructive sleep apnea, such as a small lower jaw or a tongue that falls back into the throat.
-These physical features can obstruct a person’s airway, resulting in sleep-disordered breathing symptoms.
 Most commonly, sleep apnea mouth guards move the lower jaw forward, opening up the airway, although some adjust the tongue’s position forward instead.

 Types of Sleep Apnea Mouth Guards